Symmetry fractionalization in the gauge mean-field theory of quantum spin ice: Parton Mean-Field Theory

 For completeness, we briefly review the physics of quantum spin ice (QSI) and the GMFT parton construction.
 For a more detailed exposition of the formalism, we refer the reader to Refs.~\cite{savary2012coulombic, savary2013spin, savary2021quantum, lee2012generic}.

 For the sake of simplicity, we restrict our analysis to the XXZ model

-where the spins are written in the local frame and the sum is over pyrochlore lattice sites.
+where the spins are written in the local frame, and the sum is over nearest-neighbor sites of the pyrochlore lattice.
+We consider the spins to be effective spin-1/2 doublets that transform as usual spinors under elements of the local site symmetry group $D_{3d}$~\cite{rau2019frustrated}.
 In the antiferromagnetic Ising limit (i.e., $J_{\pm}/J_{zz}\to0$ and $J_{zz}>0$), the $J_{zz}$ coupling enforces the sum over the $z$-component of the spins to be zero for every tetrahedron (i.e., 2-in-2-out).
 This set of local constraints, known as the ice rules, is a lattice equivalent of the requirement for the spin field to be divergenceless and leads to an extensive ground state degeneracy.
 The effect of a small transverse term $J_{\pm}$ can then be treated perturbatively within this manifold of 2-in-2-out states.
 By going to the third order in degenerate perturbation theory, the effective Hamiltonian is a compact $U(1)$ lattice gauge theory of the form~\cite{hermele2004pyrochlore}

 where the sum is taken over hexagonal plaquette and the lattice curl $(\nabla \times \bar{A})_{\hexagon} \equiv \sum_{\langle i,j \rangle \in \hexagon} \bar{A}_{i,j}$ is equal to the flux through the hexagonal loops (see Fig.~\ref{fig:pyrochlore lattice}(c)).
-This emergent $U(1)$ gauge structure is, in a sense, inevitable since the sum over the $z$ component of all spins within any tetrahedra must commute with the effective Hamiltonian as it is defined in a manifold where $\sum_{i \in t} \mathrm{S}_{i}^{z}=0$.
-For a ferromagnetic transverse coupling $J_\pm>0$, the existence of a deconfined U(1) QSL (QSI) with 0-flux threading the hexagonal plaquettes (i.e., $(\nabla \times \bar{A})_{\hexagon}=0$) is well established from quantum Monte Carlo (QMC) simulations~\cite{huang2020extended, banerjee2008unusual, huang2018dynamics, shannon2021quantum}.
-For $J_\pm<0$, even though the situation is more ambiguous since QMC has a sign problem, a $\pi$-flux QSI state (i.e., $(\nabla \times \bar{A})_{\hexagon}=\pi$) is believed to be stabilized at least near the Ising limit from the above perturbative argument.
+This emergent $U(1)$ gauge structure is, in a sense, inevitable since the sum over the $z$-component of all spins within any tetrahedra must commute with the effective Hamiltonian as it is defined in a manifold where $\sum_{i \in t} \mathrm{S}_{i}^{z}=0$.
+For a ferromagnetic transverse coupling $J_\pm>0$, the existence of a deconfined $U(1)$ QSL (i.e., QSI) with 0-flux threading the hexagonal plaquettes (i.e., $(\nabla \times \bar{A})_{\hexagon}=0$) is well established from quantum Monte Carlo (QMC) simulations~\cite{huang2020extended, banerjee2008unusual, huang2018dynamics, shannon2021quantum}.
+In this perturbative regime, the exact mapping between $J_\pm<0$ and $J_\pm>0$~\cite{savary2021quantum, henley2010coulomb} indicates that a $\pi$-flux QSI state (i.e., $(\nabla \times \bar{A})_{\hexagon}=\pi$) exist for $J_\pm<0$.
+However, the sign problem of QMC in that parameter regime makes the fate of the $\pi$-flux state ambiguous beyond the perturbative Ising regime.